 The Society of Folk Dance Historians (SFDH)

-The Intersection closed twenty years later with a huge, final New Year's Eve Party on December 31, 1984.
+The Intersection closed twenty years after its beginning with a huge, final New Year's Eve Party on December 31, 1984.

-The business spawned many other coffeehouses, such as:
+The business gave rise to many other coffeehouses, such as:

 This page © 2018 by Ron Houston.